tkurtbond/tkurtbond.github.io/posts/2004/01/09/2004-01-09/index.rst

 get it to work.

 So where's the maintenance?
-It turns out that there are actually two version of this program, :program:`TFILETAP` and :program:`FILETAP`, and it's not obvious *why* there are two versions.  :program:`FILETAP` is the version that appears to be used the most, but :program:`TFILETAP` is slightly different (mostly because it opens the key file for exclusive access).
+It turns out that there are actually two version of this program, :app:`TFILETAP` and :app:`FILETAP`, and it's not obvious *why* there are two versions.  :app:`FILETAP` is the version that appears to be used the most, but :app:`TFILETAP` is slightly different (mostly because it opens the key file for exclusive access).
 Unfortunately, as I've lamented several times in the past, we weren't using any sort of revision control back then, much less configuration control, so there is no